metasfresh/metasfresh-documentation/_developers_collection/en/troubleshooting_en.md

 ![troubleshooting_ide_eclipse_missing_m2e_provider]({{ site.github.url }}/images/developers/troubleshooting_ide_eclipse_missing_m2e_provider.png)

 It means that your eclipse instalation is missing a particular m2e component.
-You can search for it and install it by right-clicking on the problem and following the "Quick-Fix" item.
+You can search for it in the eclipse market place (it's for free) and install it by right-clicking on the problem and following the "Quick-Fix" item.